 Interstate 85 cuts across the northwest corner of the state of South Carolina, taking travelers past the famed Peachoid of Gaffney through the foothills of the Blue Ridge Mountains to the Georgia state line.

-You will pass the Kings Mountain national battlefield, where the Colonists won a significant battle during the Revolutionary War; Spartanburg, where several of the state's largest textile companies were based; Greer, where German automaker BMW offers an opportunity to look into the history and the future of automaking; Greenville, where the vibrant new South meets old Southern charm; and, Anderson, where you can soar over the Upstate in a hot air balloon.
+You will pass the Kings Mountain national battlefield, where the Colonists won a significant battle during the Revolutionary War; Spartanburg, where several of the state's largest textile companies were based; Greer, where German automaker BMW offers an opportunity to look into the history and the future of automaking; Greenville, where the vibrant new South meets old Southern charm, and Anderson, the "Friendliest City in South Carolina."

 Kings Mountain National Military Park and State Park, Blacksburg

 Coming from the north, your best bet is to take Exit 2 off I-85 while you are still in North Carolina and head south on 216 to Battleground Road, which leads to national and state parks dedicated to one of the first Patriot victories in South Carolina.
 Considered the "turning point" of the Revolutionary War in the South, the Battle of Kings Mountain on Oct.
 7, 1780 came on the heels of defeats of the Continental Army in Charleston and Camden.
 The national park offers a 25-minute film about the battle, exhibits and a 1.5-mile, self-guided battlefield tour.
 If you need a good stretch of the legs, there are 16 miles of hiking trails.
 The nearby state park also has miles of trails, equestrian facilities, fishing lakes with boat rentals and the popular Living History Farm - a replica of a typical 19th century farm, including a house and barn with cows and chickens.